 Nothing can be a bigger loss than the loss of your family life following divorce.
 Most people going through divorce lose their home, their spouse and the normal relationships they used to have with their children.
-These are all typical consequences of divorce.
+There are things can’t afford to lose during the process.
 But there are many more, such as the loss of your spouse’s family, your social circle, your community circle and your friends.

 You do not need to lose all of these relationships at the same time.
 In fact, it is quite possible to preserve many of these relationships despite your divorce.
 So here are 3 things that you should not lose from your divorce and help you keep your relationships healthy: